JamesABaker/jamesabaker.github.io/_posts/2019-02-08-AbrahamFlexner1939.md

 ---
 layout: post
-title: “The Usefulness of Useless Knowledge” by Abraham Flexner, 1939.
+title: Creativity in Science: “The Usefulness of Useless Knowledge” by Abraham Flexner, 1939.
 ---

 ![Snapshot of the what biology is not](/images/Flexner1939.png)